ClaksHDS/Angstrom/README.md

 # Ängstrøm
-Project for the landing page of a fictionary design company.
+Project for the landing page of a fictional design company.
 A CodeCademy project, the goal was to design and build the homepage for an existing or fictional company.
 The website had to be responsive.

 ## Features